perdomocarlos/openmp-workshop/README.md

 ## Methodology

 This workshop is guided by a presentation.
 During the presentation is required to make changes to the code present in this repository.
+In addition, questions are suggested to discuss during the talk.

 ## References